ultravioletrs/prism-docs/docs/install.md

 The User Interface can now be accesible from [https://prism.ultraviolet.rs/ui](https://prism.ultraviolet.rs/ui).

-> [https://prism.ultraviolet.rs/ui](https://prism.ultraviolet.rs/9095/ui) is for internal use only, and is not intended to be used by the end-user.
+> [https://prism.ultraviolet.rs/ui](https://prism.ultraviolet.rs/ui) is for internal use only, and is not intended to be used by the end-user.
-> Only port `80` is exposed to the outside world via NginX proxy.
+> Only port `80` is exposed to the outside world via Traefik proxy.